mathias-buder/Double-Door-Control/README.md

 # Command Line Interface (CLI)

-This section will guide you through installing the required software and using the command line interface (CLI) to control the following features of the system.
+This section will guide you through installing the required software and using the command line interface (CLI) to control the following features (with its default value) of the system.
 No prior knowledge of computers or IT is required.

-1. Log Level
-2. Door Unlock Timeout (seconds)
-3. Door Open Timeout (minutes)
-4. LED Blink Interval (milliseconds)
-5. Debounce time for all buttons and switches (milliseconds)

-## Default Settings

-The system has the following default settings:

 - **Log Level:** LOG_LEVEL_NOTICE
 - **Door unlock timeout:** 5 seconds
 - **Door open timeout:** 10 minutes
 - **LED blink interval:** 500 milliseconds
 - **Debounce delay:**
-  - Door Button 1: 100 ms
+  - Door Button 1: 100 mmillisecondss
-  - Door Button 2: 100 ms
+  - Door Button 2: 100 milliseconds
-  - Door Switch 1: 100 ms
+  - Door Switch 1: 100 milliseconds
-  - Door Switch 2: 100 ms
+  - Door Switch 2: 100 milliseconds

----

 ## Installation and Setup